chiaweilee/vue-i18n-extend-loader/README.md

 - 'i18n' tag will be removed
 - content in 'i18n' tag will be merge into target json file(s)
-- support using 'extend' to merge cover content in 'i18n' tag
+- support using 'extend' to cover content in 'i18n' tag
-- support using 'extend' to transfer content into different language
+- support using 'extend' to translate content into different language

 # Install

-> npm install vue-i18n-extend-loader --save-dev
+> npm install vue-i18n-loader2 --save-dev

 # Usage